• Gang og skybox på ITU

 Different scenarios can be at stake when working on an exam assignment as a group.

-A group member can become ill early on in the process and not able to collaborate.
+A group member can become ill early on or late in the process and not able to collaborate.

-Follow the link for all the details about how to act according to the group exam if special circumstances occure.
+Follow the link for all the details about how to act according to the group exam if illness occure.

 Disagreements within the group